databrary/databrary/docs/Local-Dev-Environment/Sending-Email.md

 ### Sign-Up | Log-In | Email Confirmation

-    In order Sign up for Databrary within your test envirionment, you will need to be able to receive the confirmation email.
+    In order Sign up for Databrary within your test environment, you will need to be able to receive the confirmation email.

     Emails have been configured to redirect to https://mailtrap.io/ (MailTrap), an